 Here are just a few of the free resources they offer:

-Also, get a better understanding of content marketing and receive guidance on how to put a basic plan into place.
+Get a better understanding of content marketing and receive guidance on how to put a basic plan into place.

 This is an outline of the building blocks that will help you build your own successful content marketing plan.